cernylab/dnatco/README.md

     // Outline color of the violin plot marker "violinPlotMarkerColorB": "#000",

+    // Whether to show hydrogens in overlaid reference dinucleoties
+    showHydrogensInReferences: false,

     // Structures to list as examples on the home page "exampleStructures": [
         // "db" - Internal ID of the database the structure will be fetched from